hldohaga/upfnabp/bpupfandnaEng.md

 After that, this information is added to the other data.
-This gives us the nova group information by weight and weight percent for all participants.
+This gives us the nova group information by weight and weight percent for all participants .

 The data is now ready for analysis first by descriptive analysis.